 Losing A Loved One

 Losing a parent, child, spouse, partner, friend, or others result in feelings of grief that can be overwhelming.
 Grief is your body’s emotional response to loss.
 People often experience a variety of overwhelming emotions from anger, shock, and blame, to intense sadness, numbness, guilt, and more.
-This emotional pain and grief can also trigger a physical response to changes in weight and appetite, sleep disturbances, and other physical health problems.
+This emotional pain and grief can also activate a physical response to changes in weight and appetite, sleep disturbances, and other physical health problems.

 Grief is one of the biggest challenges any individual can face.
 Having good support systems around and your overall emotional well-being has a big impact on how you will deal with loss.
 Grief does not just pertain to the death of a loved one, it can also be the end of a relationship.
 Losing loved one is an individual experience, each person processes and heals from the loss in a different way depending on one’s support systems and emotional well-being.
 There is no right or wrong way to process the loss, and when it comes to healing it takes time.
 There is no need to rush the healing process or force yourself along.
 During this time, remember your feelings are always valid and continue to show yourself compassion.